thinkofher/go-blog/README.md

 Follow below instructions to install go-blog completely in containers.

     git clone https://github.com/thinkofher/go-blog.git && cd go-blog
-    ./containers init
+    podman-compose up -d

+You can also use `docker-compose` and it'll propably work, but it's not supported.

 And that's all!
-Now go to `http://localhost:65432` adress in your browser and start using app.
+Now go to `http://0.0.0.0:8080` adress in your browser and start using app.

-You can also install goblog directly on your machine and use Postgre from container.
-Just follow instructions below.

-    git clone https://github.com/thinkofher/go-blog.git && cd go-blog
-    go get -u .
-    go build .
-    ./containers onlydb
-    ./download_fonts.sh
-    ./go-blog

-You can also install [fresh](https://github.com/gravityblast/fresh) and use it instead of building application every time.
-It's really helpful when developing new features for web apps (make sure to add `$GOPATH/bin` to your `$PATH`).

 Check out `config.go` file and modify it for your needs.